 In this article

-CyberSight requires to capture website details:
+CyberSight requires to capture website and category details:

 - Windows Roaming Client v3.2.0 or higher

-- Dashboard controls enabled via the Roaming Client Control Center
+- Dashboard controls enabled via the Roaming Client Control Center or for individual agents

 - A managed browser extension in Chrome or Edge.
 Other Windows-compatible browsers may load the extension but provide limited visibility